dhlab-epfl/cadasters/README.md

 * __cadaster_script.py__ can be launched with command line
 * __demo_cadaster_segmentation.ipynb__ allows to play with the parameters

+### Outputs
+__cropped_polygons__ folder : cropped images of extracted polygons

+__digits__ folder : cropped images of digits (binary and original) and json file with the predicted number and its confidence

+__Box__ : shows detected labels

+__log__ : summary of the processing (parameters used, time for computing, ...)

+__geojson__ : coordinates (in the image referential) of the extracted polygons for further integration in web service with geographic coordinates

+__polygons__ : shows extracted regions

+__prediction class__ : shows how the segments have been classified (3 classes)

+__ridge image__ : shows the result of the processing of ridge detection image, this is the input of the flooding algorithm

+__merged superpixels__ : shows the result of the merging process (better over-segmented than under-segmented, some corrections are applied later)

 ### Dependencies
 * networkx
 * geojson